 Solent NHS Trust ‘best in class’ again for positive speaking up culture

-Solent NHS Trust has been rated ‘best in class’ for its positive speaking up culture for the second year in a row, leading to better care for our patients.
+Solent NHS Trust has been rated ‘best in class’ for its positive speaking up culture for the third year in a row, leading to better care for our patients.

-The National Guardian’s Office issued its latest national Freedom to Speak Up (FTSU) Index report in July, which confirmed Solent as the best performing combined mental health, learning disability and community trust in the country.
-The Trust also had the second highest FTSU index score nationally, coming in the top 10 ranking for another year.
+The National Guardian’s Office issued its latest national Freedom to Speak Up (FTSU) Index report last Thursday, which confirmed Solent as the best performing combined mental health, learning disability and community trust in the country.
+The Trust also had the third highest FTSU index score nationally, coming in the top 10 ranking for another year.

 “We know that having this confidence is vital.
 It has a huge positive impact on the care that we provide to our patients and our ambitious vision of keeping more people healthy, safe and independent at, or close to, home.

-“As the report states, there is a very strong correlation between Trusts that have a positive speaking up culture and Trusts that are rated highest by CQC.
-We see this on the ground and are incredibly proud of our people in Solent and strive to support them so that they can be at their best in order to provide great care to patients, service users, their families, carers and communities.
+“Research indicates there is a very strong correlation between Trusts that have a positive speaking up culture and Trusts that are rated highest by CQC.
+We see this on the ground and are incredibly proud of our people in Solent who provide great care to our patients, service users, their families, carers and communities.
 We continue to listen, learn and give our people and our communities across Hampshire and the Isle of Wight the opportunity to be heard.”

 Freedom To Speak Up Guardians exist in all NHS Trusts across the country, allowing staff to seek confidential advice and support if they have a concern in the workplace.
 They can help raise any concerns and provide colleagues with confidential advice and support.